Nirmit2002/Nirmit2002/README.md

 Gives an overall count of visitor sessions, useful for measuring overall traffic and engagement levels.

 7. Average Session Time
+Purpose:
+This query calculates the average duration of user sessions on the website.

 SELECT AVG(lv.visit_total_time) AS average_visit_time_seconds
 FROM matomo.log_visit lv